web-platform-tests/wpt/docs/writing-tests/general-guidelines.md

 This is not, however, to discourage testing of edge cases or interactions between multiple features; such tests are an essential part of ensuring interoperability of the web platform.
+When possible, use the canonical support libraries provided by features; see [here][interacting-features] for more information.

 Tests should pass when the feature under test exposes the expected behavior, and they should fail when the feature under test is not implemented or is